Bisexuality: Television

 In the BBC TV science fiction show Torchwood, several of the main characters appear to have fluid sexuality.
-Most prominent among these is Captain Jack Harkness, a pansexual who is the lead character and an otherwise conventional science fiction action hero.
+Most prominent among these is Captain Jack Harkness, a pansexual person who is the lead character and an otherwise conventional science fiction action hero.
 Within the logic of the show, where characters can also interact with alien species, producers sometimes use the term "omnisexual" to describe him.
 Jack's ex, Captain John Hart, is also bisexual.
 Of his female exes, significantly at least one ex-wife and at least one woman with whom he has had a child have been indicated.
 Some critics draw the conclusion that the series more often shows Jack with men than women.
 Creator Russell T Davies says one of pitfalls of writing a bisexual character is you "fall into the trap" of "only having them sleep with men."
 He describes of the show's fourth series, "You'll see the full range of his appetites, in a really properly done way."
 The preoccupation with bisexuality has been seen by critics as complementary to other aspects of the show's themes.
 For heterosexual character Gwen Cooper, for whom Jack harbors romantic feelings, the new experiences she confronts at Torchwood, in the form of "affairs and homosexuality and the threat of death", connote not only the Other but a "missing side" to the Self.
 Under the influence of an alien pheromone, Gwen kisses a woman in Episode 2 of the series.
 In Episode 1, heterosexual Owen Harper kisses a man to escape a fight when he is about to take the man's girlfriend.
 Quiet Toshiko Sato is in love with Owen, but has also had brief romantic relationships with a female alien and a male human.